rkcreations88/data/src/ecs/undo-redo-service/README.md

 ## Coalescing Logic

-The system automatically coalesces adjacent undoable transactions to optimize performance:
+The system automatically coalesces adjacent undoable actions to optimize performance:

 ### When Coalescing Occurs

 Transactions are coalesced when:
-1. Both transactions have the same `coalesce` value (using deep equality)
+1. Both actions have the same `coalesce` value (using deep equality)
 2. Neither transaction has `coalesce: false`

 ### Operation Optimization